Funding Guidelines for Grants

 - Supplies, program materials, direct travel expenses, website fees, discounted professional services, printing, copying, promotional costs, technical support.

 - Projects with a clear target audience and compelling plan to reach and impact that target audience in a positive way.
 If your project involves video or other media production, then this element of your plan will receive particularly careful attention from our team.

-- Projects that do not expect to earn income or any income will be used for a purely charitable effort.
+- Projects that do not expect to earn income or where any income will be used for a purely charitable effort.

-- Pay it forward “loans” where the grantee is starting a for-profit (income earning) social benefit project.
+- Pay it forward loans to support for-profit social benefit projects.
 Please see pay it forward loans for more information on this program.